 Gratitude Releases Us from “Learning Loops”

-Conversely, our failure to learn, integrate, and give thanks, for our personal experiences—both positive and negative—can keep us in an endless learning loop from which we cannot escape until we change our mind.
-The problem is, of course, that although people tend to have no problem giving thanks for positive experiences, most people have no clue how to give authentic thanks for the seemingly negative experiences.
+Conversely, our failure to learn, integrate, and give thanks, for our personal experiences—both positive and negative—can keep us in an endless learning loop from which we cannot escape until we change our minds.
+The problem is, of course, that although people tend to have no problem giving thanks for positive experiences, most people have no clue how to give authentic thanks for seemingly negative experiences.